localstack-samples/sample-serverless-image-resizer-s3-lambda/README.md

 ## Instructions

 You can set up and deploy the sample application on LocalStack by executing the commands in our Makefile.
 First, create a `.env` file using the provided `.env.example` file as a template, and include your LocalStack token in it.
-Then, run `make -s start` to initiate LocalStack on your machine.
+Then, run `make start` to initiate LocalStack on your machine.

-Next, execute `make -s terraform-setup` to provision the infrastructure on LocalStack using Terraform CLI and its scripts.
-Alternatively, run `make -s awslocal-setup` to set up the infrastructure with the local AWS CLI.
+Next, execute `make terraform-setup` to provision the infrastructure on LocalStack using Terraform CLI and its scripts.
+Alternatively, run `make awslocal-setup` to set up the infrastructure with the local AWS CLI.

 If you prefer, you can also follow these step-by-step instructions for a manual deployment.